Shetland: Transport

 Transport between islands is primarily by ferry, and Shetland Islands Council operates various inter-island services.
-Shetland is also served by a domestic connection from Lerwick to Aberdeen in Scotland.
+Shetland is also served by a domestic connection from Lerwick to Aberdeen on mainland Scotland.
 This service, which takes about 12 hours, is operated by NorthLink Ferries.
 Some services also call at Kirkwall, Orkney, which increases the journey time between Aberdeen and Lerwick by 2 hours.
-There are plans for road tunnels to some of the islands, especially Bressay and Whalsay; however, it is hard to convince the UK or Scotland governments to finance them.
+There are plans for road tunnels to some of the islands, especially Bressay and Whalsay; however, it is hard to convince the mainland government to finance them.

 Sumburgh Airport, the main airport in Shetland, is located close to Sumburgh Head, 40 km south of Lerwick.
-Loganair operates flights to parts of the UK Mainland up to ten times a day, the destinations being Kirkwall, Aberdeen, Inverness, Glasgow and Edinburgh.
+Loganair operates flights to other parts of Scotland up to ten times a day, the destinations being Kirkwall, Aberdeen, Inverness, Glasgow and Edinburgh.
 Lerwick/Tingwall Airport is located 11 km west of Lerwick.
 Operated by Directflight in partnership with Shetland Islands Council, it is devoted to inter-island flights from the Shetland Mainland to Fair Isle and Foula.

-Scatsta Airport was an airport near Sullom Voe which allowed frequent charter flights from Aberdeen to transport oilfield workers.
-The airport closed on 30 June 2020.

 Public bus services are operated in Mainland, Trondra, Burra, Unst and Yell, with scheduled dial-a-ride services available in Bressay and Fetlar.
 Buses also connect with ferries leading to Foula, Papa Stour, and Whalsay.

-The archipelago is exposed to wind and tide, and there are numerous sites of wrecked ships.
+Given that the archipelago is exposed to wind and tide, there are numerous sites of wrecked ships.
 Lighthouses are sited as an aid to navigation at various locations.

-Government

-The Shetland Islands Council is the local government authority for all the islands and is based in Lerwick Town Hall.

-Shetland is sub-divided into 18 community council areas and into 12 civil parishes that are used for statistical purposes.
+Governance

+The local authority is the Shetland Islands Council, based in Lerwick.
+It meets at the former St Ringan's Church and has its main offices at 8 North Ness, overlooking the harbour.